qualiascript/cat-theory/chapters/012_fixed_points.md

 ## Finding fixed points

 Does untyped lambda calculus have fixed points?
 Let us explore this question in more general terms:
-`L :: Cat`, but the following apply for any CCC, let us denote it `C : CCC`.
+`L :: Cat`, but the following apply for any CCC, let us denote it `C :: Cat`.
 We have two objects, `A, B :: C` and a morphism `m : A -> B ^ A` so that `m` is point surjective.
 In the case of our untyped lambda calculus model, we have that `A = B = L`, but this is not generally the case.